Our adoption process is as follows:

 What kind of dogs/breeds does SSDR rescue?

-Southern and SE Texas is full of unusual and fascinating canines.
-We are delighted to match a dog to your home and lifestyle and always recommend keeping an open mind once selected to become an adopter of a wonderful dog!
+Southern and SE Texas is full of unusual and fascinating canine breeds.
+We are delighted to match a dog to your home and lifestyle and always recommend keeping an open mind once selected to become an adopter.

 Do you accommodate long distance adopters?